PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 ## How It Works

-Events emitted from a source to a workflow are placed in a queue, and Pipedream triggers your workflow with events from the queue based on your concurrency and rate limit settings.
+Events emitted from a source to a workflow are placed in a queue, and Pipedream triggers your workflow with events from the queue based on your concurrency and throttling settings.
 These settings may be customized per workflow (so the same events may be processed at different rates by different workflows).

 ![image-20201027145847752](./images/image-20201027145847752.png)